-In addition to the monitoring of improvement priorities outlined above, the governing body monitor all aspects of SEND through a named governor.
-This governor meets with the SENDCo on a termly basis to discuss current priorities, evidence, new training, latest legislation etc.
+In addition to the monitoring of improvement priorities outlined above, the governing body monitor all aspects of SEND through a named governor (Matthew Wood).
+This governor meets with the SENDCo on a termly basis to discuss current priorities, evidence, new training, latest legislation etc. Following this meeting, discussions from these meetings are presented to the rest of the Governing Body at the next appropriate meeting.
+The SENDCo also presents updated SEN information annually to the full Governing Body.